-Wouldn’t it be nice to spend all weekend in the garden?
+Wouldn’t it be nice to spend hours upon end in the garden?
 If you suffer from arthritis, your body may have different ideas.
-Pain and inflammation can make this favourite hobby quite a challenge, not to mention additional symptoms like fatigue and loss of mobility.
+Pain and inflammation can make garden tasks quite a challenge, not to mention additional symptoms like fatigue and loss of mobility.

 However, arthritis doesn’t mean you have to hang up the shovel.
 In fact, physical activity is helpful for managing symptoms.
 With the right tools and know-how, you can make gardening more of a pleasure and less of a pain.

 Even though gardening offers a workout, many people skip this important first step that helps prevent injury and stress.
 Before you dig in, take a short walk, walk on the spot for a few minutes and get in some gentle stretches.